cgta/otest/README.md

 # otest 0.1.3 - Unit Testing for Scala and ScalaJs

-It's suites are very similar to FunSuites from ScalaTest and its assertions simply throw `cgta.otest.AssertionFailure` when they fail.
+Its suites are very similar to FunSuites from ScalaTest and its assertions simply throw `cgta.otest.AssertionFailure` when they fail.

 It was inspired by [utest](https://github.com/lihaoyi/utest), but designed to fit into our legacy codebase, with minimal refactoring.